This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 How to Zest a Lime without a Zester?

-If you don’t have a zester there are other tools that can be used.
+If you don’t have a zester there are other kitchen tools that can be used.
 You can even use a box grater.
 There are many things that you probably have already that can zest a lime in a pinch.

 Vegetable Peeler